shivsharma-ss/shivass-workflows/README.md

 NEXT_PUBLIC_API_BASE_URL=http://localhost:8001
 ```
 That variable is only needed when the dashboard is served from a different origin than the FastAPI backend.
+If you prefer to run the dashboard and backend on different hosts without dealing with CORS in the browser,
+optionally set `API_PROXY_TARGET=https://your-api-host` to let the Next.js dev server proxy the relevant routes
+through Node.js.
+When unset locally, the frontend falls back to `http://localhost:8001`, matching the default FastAPI port.

 ## Credential walkthrough
 1. **Google Drive / Docs service account**